veertuinc/anka-docs/content/en/docs/Anka Virtualization/upgrading.md

 > Upgrading Anka Virtualization software while VMs are running **is typically safe.**

-> Upgrading the VM macOS version from within is not stable.
-We recommend instead to generate a new Anka VM Template for the new version using `anka create`.
+> Upgrading the VM macOS version from within (using `softwareupdate`) typically works.
+However, starting in Monterey you will need to switch the `hard_drive` controller to `ablk` before attempting the upgrade: `anka modify {TemplateName} set hard-drive --controller ablk`

 ### Upgrade Procedure